 Special Collections materials are available by appointment only to qualified individuals with a bona fide research need.

-Appointments to use Special Collections must be made at least five business days in advance by contacting the department via email at firstname.lastname@example.org.
+Appointments to use Special Collections must be made at least seven business days in advance by using our online reservation system.
 When requesting an appointment, use the Academy Collections database and “My Selection” to create and submit a list of the specific files you would like to access.
-A member of the Special Collections staff will set up an appointment for you and will pull together the materials you have requested.
 Advance appointments are always required; Special Collections material is not available on a walk-in basis.

-For space reasons, the number of appointments available each day is limited.
+The number of appointments available each day is limited.
 Please schedule your appointment as far in advance as possible.
-If you need to cancel or reschedule, please message the Research Request email address above as soon as possible.
-Failure to appear and lack of prior notification will result in all materials being refiled and a new appointment will be required.
+If you need to cancel or reschedule, please message email@example.com.
+Failure to appear and lack of prior notification will result in all materials being refiled; a new appointment will be required.

 For general questions about Special Collections or if you wish to discuss your project with the Special Collections Research Archivist, please send a message to the department email at the bottom of the page.

 Use and Handling of Manuscript Materials